 The Parties have agreed to sign this bilateral arrangement, assuming the obligation to fulfill all the requirements of the respective national law and the EC regulations that apply to, with the aim of ensuring the common and effective implementation of the IPA II CBC programme <Beneficiary xxx> - <Beneficiary yyy>.

 This bilateral arrangement sets up the measures agreed between the Parties in order to allow them to exercise their duties arising from the IPA II Regulation, the Common Implementing Regulation and the IPA II Implementing Regulation and to ensure the compliance of the PBs with their obligations regarding the recovery of undue payments as set out in art.
-7 of the Common Implementing Regulation, in articles 9, 10 & 54 of the IPA II Implementing Regulation and article 41 of the FwA.
+7 of the Common Implementing Regulation, in articles 9, 10 & 54 of the IPA II Implementing Regulation and article 41 of the FWA.

 This bilateral arrangement also envisages provisions concerning the rules and procedures for public procurement as referred to in art.
 45 of the IPA II Implementing Regulation.